 It’s Mid trib believers who say the last trump is the 7th trumpet of Revelation 11:15 and following.
 They believe it puts the rapture just at the threshold of the Great Tribulation.
 But this trumpet is never called the last Trump in the Bible, and again it’s blown in heaven not on Earth.

-The third opinion, one that I share, is that the Last Trump is the one time the church will hear a trumpet call while on Earth.
-It’s mentioned in 1 Thes.
-4:16 and is called the Trumpet call of God.
+The pre-trib position is that the Last Trump is the one time the Church will hear a trumpet call while on Earth.
+It’s mentioned in 1 Thessalonians 4:16 and is called the Trumpet call of God.

 Since many Biblical models are necessarily incomplete, there are also some obvious differences.
 Only Moses and Aaron could ascend the mountain.
 Anyone else going up passed from life to death.
-At the rapture we all go up and everyone passes from death to life.
+At the rapture we will all go up and everyone will pass from death to life.
 God promised to dwell with Israel if they obeyed.
 We will dwell with Jesus because He obeyed.
-They changed themselves temporarily, He changes us permanently.
+They changed themselves temporarily, He will change us permanently.
 Theirs was an event accompanied by great fear, ours is an event anticipated with great joy.
 After all Mt.
 Sinai was the presentation of God’s Law, and the Rapture is the manifestation of His grace.